| AS QUICK AS CAN BE based on

 "What!
 But what kind of hideous accident could --"

-Lee and the Princess were in the Morris management office.
+Lee and the Princess were talking in the Morris management office while Bailey took notes.
 "Are you sure you've told me absolutely everything and you've exaggerated absolutely nothing?"

 "We'll have something for you to sign."